ChristianKnedel/KnedelCube/divoom-downloader/readme.md

 #### Downloader command options

-The emerge command has some USE flag related options like:
+The Divoom-Downloader command has some USE flag related options like:
 * -c category, eg. 17 for Festival
 * -s Start Page
 * -e End Page